Defend free speech and individual liberty online.

 Copyright lawsuit against journalist Andy Ngô is dropped

-If you're tired of censorship, cancel culture, and the erosion of privacy and civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.

 A federal lawsuit filed in the US against journalist Andy Ngô by Antifa has been dropped.

-The suit, which Ngô's legal representatives and himself said was “nonsensical” and “frivolous” in the way it sought to exploit copyright law – and the use of – for censorship purposes centered around Ngô retweeting two posts by the plaintiffs, Melissa Lewis and Morgan Grace.
+The suit, which Ngô’s legal representatives and himself said was “nonsensical” and “frivolous” in the way it sought to exploit copyright law – and the use of Twitter – for censorship purposes centered around Ngô retweeting two posts by the plaintiffs, Melissa Lewis and Morgan Grace.

 The pair also consider themselves as journalists and wanted Ngô to pay $300,000 as compensation for allegedly violating copyright law when he retweeted two videos of rioting uploaded by them.